(A monthly Read Along book group for those who want to explore science fiction written by WOMEN. ALL CAPS.)

 But Connie also bears witness to another potential outcome: a dystopian society of grotesque exploitation.
 One will become our world.
 And Connie herself may strike the decisive blow…

 So there we have it.
-We’ll stick to three titles to choose from this month.
-The Poll is open right now until Sunday 25th March (it’s my pinned tweet at @GemTodd).
-So go cast your votes (or comment below if you don’t use Twitter), and please, please share with your friends so we can get as many people as possible to read along and appreciate all things women and sci-fi!
+We have three titles to choose from every month and then vote for what we’ll read.
+The Poll for which is normally pinned to my Twitter (@GemTodd) for a few days at the end of each month so you can cast your votes (or comment on my FB post or on here if you don’t use Twitter).
+And please, please share this book group with your friends so we can get as many people as possible to read along and appreciate all things women and sci-fi!
 Cheers.